 At Reagin Eyes we strive to provide comprehensive, primary eye care for the whole family.
 Preventative eye exams are important to maintaining good eye health.
 Often, eye and vision problems do not have obvious symptoms or signs, but are easily diagnosed by an optometrist.
 By diagnosing eye and vision conditions early, our optometrists are able to provide treatment options and in many cases restore or prevent vision loss.
-The American Optometric Association recommends yearly or bi-yearly eye and vision exams, depending on whether or not you are at-risk.
+The American Optometric Association recommends yearly or bi-yearly eye and vision exams starting at 5 years old, depending on whether or not you are at risk.

 Eye Exam and Consultation

 During an eye exam your doctor will ask you questions about any symptoms or issues you are experiencing, medications you are currently taking, any blurry vision, your work environment, and your overall health.
 Family history and previous eye or vision conditions will also be discussed during this part of the examination.
 Your doctor will consider this information when determining any treatments or recommendations.

 Regular vision testing and evaluations ensure that you always have the clearest vision possible.
 Our optometrists provide regular vision acuity testing as part of a comprehensive eye exam.
 We will measure how each eye is seeing by using an eye chart.
 The results of these tests are portrayed as a fraction, with 20/20 being the standard for normal distance and reading vision.
 Depending on the results of your vision test, your doctor may prescribe corrective glasses or contact lenses.